Łukawiec, Lubaczów County: Education

-The figure of Bolesław Müller - the founder and manager of the local school is associated with Łukawiec, who in August 1939 was mobilized as a reserve officer of the Podhale regiment and fought in the September Campaign.
+The figure of Bolesław Müller, the founder and manager of the local school, is associated with Łukawiec.
+In August 1939, he was mobilized as a reserve officer of the Podhale regiment and fought in the September Campaign.
 He was then arrested and sent to a prisoner-of-war camp in Starobielsk where he shared the fate of Polish officers murdered in the East.
 The last message from him came from 1940.
 He died in Kharkov.
 The school building in Łukawiec houses a plaque commemorating his merits.

 Religion

 Most of the inhabitants are Catholics. Łukawiec parish was separated from the Lubaczów parish on July 1, 1754.
 Archbishop Mieczysław Mokrzycki, who was a personal secretary of John Paul II comes from Łukawiec.